 Morris County NJ Property Division Divorce Attorneys Protect Your Assets

-New Jersey follows the equitable distribution model, with all its nuances, this is another reason to have a skilled divorce attorney on your team to represent your best interests in the division of property by the court.
+New Jersey follows the equitable distribution model, with all its nuances.
+This is another reason to have a skilled divorce attorney on your team to represent your best interests in the division of property by the court.

 New Jersey courts follow an Equitable Distribution Model

-While some states follow a community property model, in which property is divided equally between spouses in the absence of any further considerations, most states including New Jersey follow an equitable distribution model.
+While some states follow a community property model, in which property is divided equally between spouses in the absence of further considerations, most states, including New Jersey, follow an equitable distribution model.
 The equitable distribution of assets model involves the court reviewing various factors associated with a divorcing couple and determining what a fair distribution of property would be, based on those factors.
 Because New Jersey follows the equitable distribution model, with all its nuances, this is another reason to have a skilled divorce attorney on your team to represent your best interests in the division of property by the court.